-The deadlines for applying to the LSU Health Sciences (LSUHSC) School of Allied Health vary from program to program.
-Check the website for each program of application deadlines.
+The deadlines and application process for applying to the LSU Health Sciences (LSUHSC) School of Allied Health vary from program to program.
+Check the website for each program for application deadlines and information.

 Bachelor's Degree Programs

 Students wishing to pursue careers in nursing, medical technology, respiratory therapy, dental hygiene, or dental laboratory technology may follow a non-degree granting, prerequisite program to prepare students to apply for study in degree-granting programs offered at the New Orleans or Shreveport campuses.
 Students typically spend the first two to three years of their undergraduate careers at LSU’s main campus before making the required transfer to LSUHSC or other medical schools.

 The first 37-45 hours of each of these programs are completed in the University Center for the Freshman Year and the remaining prerequisite courses are completed in the University Center for Advising & Counseling.
 Students finish the final two to three years of degree requirements at the LSUHSC or other medical schools, contingent upon acceptance into their programs.

 Degrees such as nurse practitioner, nurse anesthetist physical therapy, occupational therapy, physician assistant and rehabilitation counseling are offered at the graduate level.
 Students are required to complete an undergraduate degree in addition to specific course pre-requisites, obtaining a minimum amount of direct patient contact and earning a minimum score on the Graduate Record Examination (GRE).
 The specific details for enrollment will vary on based on which program a student is interested in applying to, though most programs within these areas of study typically operate on a competitive admissions protocol.

 After obtaining a bachelor’s degree and satisfying the required pre-requisite work students will complete their course of study at the LSUHSC or other medical schools, contingent upon acceptance into their programs.
 A full listing of these programs is available below.